Draper's Meadow massacre: Sources

+An important secondary source is the 1824 written account by Colonel John Ingles (son of Mary Ingles and William Ingles, born in 1766 after Mary's return).
+His account, written when he was 58, is based on stories he had heard from his parents.

+Letitia Preston Floyd

+Another significant secondary source is an 1843 letter by Letitia Preston Floyd, wife of Virginia Governor John Floyd and daughter of Colonel William Preston, who survived the Draper's Meadow massacre.
+Her account, written when she was 63, is based on Preston family lore and oral tradition.

-There are some differences in the first two narratives, suggesting that the Ingles and Preston families had developed distinct oral traditions.
-The disagreements between these original written sources include the date of the massacre (July 30 vs July 8, according to Ingles and Floyd, respectively), the number of casualties, the ages of Mary Ingles' children, and several other aspects.
+There are some differences between the narratives of John Ingles and Letitia Preston Floyd, suggesting that the Ingles and Preston families had developed distinct oral traditions.
+The disagreements between these sources include the date of the massacre (July 30 vs July 8, according to Ingles and Floyd, respectively), the number of casualties, the ages of Mary Ingles' children, and several other aspects.
 Evidence supports the July 30 date, as documents confirm that Colonel James Patton was in Williamsburg on July 8.
 The article in the Virginia Gazette reports that Patton's death took place on "the last day of July."
 Preston's Register gives the date unequivocally as 30 July.

-Letitia Preston Floyd's 1843 letter to her son Benjamin Rush Floyd, written at the request of historian Lyman Draper, contains the most complete primary source description of the Draper's Meadow massacre.
+Letitia Preston Floyd's 1843 letter to her son Benjamin Rush Floyd, written at the request of historian Lyman Draper, contains the most complete description of the Draper's Meadow massacre.
 Preston Davie (a descendant who spent many years collecting documents in an attempt to establish James Patton's genealogy) dismissed the letter as "replete with errors...Indeed some of the events as described in this letter are such a jumble of inaccurate hearsay and fact as to make them more imaginative than real."
 Glanville and Mays counter this opinion: "The overall accuracy of Mrs. Floyd’s 'My Dear Rush' letter is surprisingly good...She made minor errors in dates and places.
 However, it seems to us that Mrs. Floyd did remarkably well for a person aged 63 who was often writing of events about which she learned four or five decades earlier."

-John Peter Hale (1824-1902), one of Mary Ingles’ great-grandsons, claimed to have interviewed Letitia Preston Floyd and others who knew Mary Ingles personally, and his 1886 narrative contains numerous details not cited in any previous account.
+John Peter Hale (1824-1902), one of Mary Ingles’ great-grandsons, claimed to have interviewed Letitia Preston Floyd, and his 1886 narrative contains numerous details not cited in any previous account.